Denver Auto Accident Lawyers Helping Victims of Distracted Driving Crashes

 Distracted driving has become a major public health problem.
 According to Distraction.gov, distracted driving was responsible for 3,331 deaths in 2011 alone.
 Many thousands of other motorists also suffered injuries in distracted driving accidents.

 Distracted driving accidents are completely preventable; drivers just need to pay attention.
 The fact that a distracted driving accident could have been avoided makes it especially devastating to an injured victim or to the surviving family members of someone who was killed.
 Colorado law provides some measure of comfort for these victims by holding the distracted driver legally responsible for compensating those injured in the crash.
-However, you should consult with an experienced Denver personal injury lawyer to maximize your ability to obtain the compensation provided by Colorado law.
+However, you should consult with an experienced auto accident attorney to maximize your ability to obtain the compensation provided by Colorado law.

 Distracted driving encompasses any type of behavior behind the wheel other than driving.
 Common distractions include: